EKallens/autocomplete-search/README.md

 # Country Searcher

-This project is a simple demo of an autocomplete with searh function of countries.
+This project is a simple demo of an autocomplete with search function of countries.

 ## Steps to run the project